ppone/docs/accounting/intacct.md

 ### Manual Invoice Imports

-You can import outstanding invoices from Intacct using the invoice importer.
-With the Intacct invoice importer you have the option to pull in invoices from the **Accounts Receivable** or **Order Entry** module, depending on where you create your invoices.
-If you are using the Order Entry module then it is recommended to import invoices from there as the invoices will have more detail, such as the line item quantity.
+You can import outstanding invoices from the Intacct Order Entry module using our Intacct invoice importer.

 Instructions: